MicrosoftDocs/SupportArticles-docs/support/visualstudio/atl-service-not-start.md

 ---
 # ATL service with _ATL_NO_COM_SUPPORT defined will not start

-This article provides information about the issue that the Active Template Library (ATL) Project Wizard will not start as a service after you create a default ATL service project.
+This article provides information about resolving the issue that Active Template Library (ATL) Project Wizard will not start as a service after you create a default ATL service project.

 _Original product version:_ &nbsp; Visual Studio 2010
 _Original KB number:_ &nbsp; 2480736